jyoungeconomics/varianceinflationfactors/README.md

 Essentially, the function takes an object of class "lm" or linear model and computes the Rsquared for subsequent cross-covariate regressions - once for each covariate on all other covariates.

+Take note: if you have only two covariates, then the two resulting VIFs will be identical.
+Hence, this will only be useful to you if you suspect multicollinearity and have k>2 regressors.

 The reciprocal of 1-Rsquared is the VIF, computed once for each cross-covariate regression.

 A rule-of-thumb is to watch for any VIF>10 to call out that covariate as bringing about your multicollinearity.